nguyendinhtonnu/writing/README.md

 *help text within asterisks should be deleted before finalizing your document* *not all of the fields are required for your dataset manifest, please delete the sections that you don't fill out*

+# HUMAN SUBJECT DATA
+Academic Commons does not accept data that includes personally-identifiable information about human subjects.

+I, [enter name], affirm that the data I am depositing to Academic Commons does not include personally-identifiable information about human subjects.

 # GENERAL INFORMATION